 Originally known as School Lane, then later School Road as it became more urban.
+The whole area is now designated U489.

 There was a farm at the western end of the road, which became an extension of the street before the 20th Century.